-What Is Meditation Painting?
+What Is Meditation Art?

-The Research: What Meditation Painting Helps With
+The Research: What Meditation Painting Helps with

 The American Art Therapy Association defines art therapy as a personal and relational treatment used to “improve cognitive and sensorimotor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress, and advance societal and ecological change.”

-While more research is needed, studies have indicated that mindfulness-based art therapy can help with anxiety, depression, mood disorders, substance abuse and even eating disorders.
+While more research is needed, studies have indicated that mindfulness-based art therapy can help with anxiety, depression, mood disorders, stress relief, substance abuse and even eating disorders.
 Here’s some of the research available indicating that this type of therapy is quite promising for a wide range of mental and emotional issues.

-- Depression — Similarly, art therapy has been shown to help improve symptoms of depression, even in severe cases.
+Depression — Similarly, art therapy has been shown to help improve symptoms of depression, even in severe cases.
 In fact, studies have proven that art therapy can help decrease stress and mood disturbance in patients with depression, alongside other therapeutic interventions, such as traditional psychotherapy.

-How to Use Diamond Art for Meditation
+How to Use Diamond Art as a Form of Meditation

 The Best Diamond Art Kits for Meditation